Trump to strip protections from Tongass National Forest, one of the biggest intact temperate rainforests

 Environmentalists, who have successfully blocked a slew of timber sales on the Tongass since the early 1970s, said they will challenge the repeal of protections in court.

-“We’ve been protecting the Tongass for many years.
-We’ve done it through [President Ronald Reagan’s Interior Secretary] James Watt, we’ve done it through Republican administrations and we’ve done it through hostile Supreme Courts,” Sam Sankar, vice president for programs at Earthjustice, said in an interview.
-“There’s never been a strong economic argument for logging, and neither has there been a strong biological or cultural argument.
-And we’re confident we’ll continue to prevail in the courts.”
+“Years ago a previous administration tried to eliminate the essential protection the roadless rule provides on the Tongass and the courts rejected the attempt,” said Eric Jorgenson, managing attorney for the Alaska office of Earthjustice, an environmental law firm.
+“Today’s effort is no better justified and we believe it will meet a similar fate.”

 Still some experts said they worried the decision could greenlight timber sales that would release more carbon into the atmosphere.
-DellaSala, who estimated that clear cutting 160,000 acres of old growth would be equivalent to putting 10 million cars on Alaska’s roads, noted that last month he had to evacuate from his home near Talent, Ore., because of a massive blaze nearby.
+DellaSala noted that last month he had to evacuate from his home near Talent, Ore., because of a massive blaze nearby, a clear sign of how catastrophic climate impacts are already affecting the United States.

 “It’s personal for me,” he said, adding that his home survived but that many others nearby did not.
 “We don’t have a lot of time to get this right, and we are heading in the wrong direction.”